 Drug and alcohol abuse can not only harm you but take a toll on your loved ones too.
 It’s important that you seek support sooner rather than later.
 After all, the longer you go without treatment, the more it will affect your life.

-At Help4Addiction, we’re in contact with a variety of Manchester rehab treatment centres that can help you kick your addiction once and for all – both NHS-operated centres and private rehab clinics.
-Read on to learn more about drug and alcohol addiction, as well as the drug/ alcohol rehab treatment process.
+At Help4Addiction, we can connect you with a variety of Manchester rehab treatment centres that can help you kick your addiction once and for all – both NHS-operated centres and private rehab clinics.

-Last year, over 275,000 people contacted drugs and alcohol services [ii].
-However, at Help4Addiction, we think this figure should be higher – after all, there are over 600,000 dependent drinkers in the UK alone – and only 18% of them are receiving treatment. [iii] Read on to learn more about drug addiction including the different types – cocaine, heroin/ opiates, cannabis, ketamine, and prescription drugs – as well as alcohol addiction.
+Between 2020 and 2021, over 275,000 people contacted drugs and alcohol services.
+However, at Help4Addiction, we think this figure should be higher – after all, there are over 600,000 dependent drinkers in the UK alone – and only 18% of them are receiving treatment.

 Knowing about drug addiction is the first step before you begin treatment or even seek treatment.
 Substance abuse can lead to addiction, which can have negative consequences in all aspects of your life.

 Many drugs can be addictive, whether you take prescription drugs such as sedatives, opiates, stimulants, antipsychotic medications, depressants, and anti-anxiety medications – or illicit drugs/ illegal drugs such as heroin, cocaine, cannabis, ketamine, crack, etc.